Celadon Group

 Celadon Group, Inc. was a truckload shipping company located in Indianapolis, Indiana.
-It was one of the ten largest truckload carriers in North America and at its peak operated 4,000 truck plus owned an additional 11,000 trucks through Quality Equipment, its leasing division.
+It was one of the ten largest truckload carriers in North America and at its peak operated 4,000 trucks and owned an additional 11,000 trucks through Quality Equipment, its leasing division.

 On December 8, 2019, Celadon Group, Inc. and 25 affiliates filed for bankruptcy protection with the intent to fully dissolve the business.
 Primary business unit Celadon Trucking as well as two subsidiaries, Jaguar Transportation and Hyndman Transport, were shut down in December 2019 while the final subsidiary, Taylor Express, continued operating and was sold in January 2020 to White Willow Holdings.

 History

 Celadon was founded in 1985 by Stephen Russell and Leonard Bennet.
 Initially, the company hauled automotive parts to a Mexican Chrysler plant using leased tractors and trailers.
 The company's name was chosen by Russell as a reference to the Celadon style of Chinese pottery.

 The company went public via an IPO in 1994 and was listed on the New York Stock Exchange (NYSE) in 2009.

 In 2013 Celadon acquired Lakeland, Florida-based dry van carrier Land Span which had been founded in 1932.
-Land Span was operated as a wholly-owned subsidiary of Celadon.
+Land Span was operated as a wholly owned subsidiary of Celadon.
 In 2015, the company acquired Taylor Express, a Hope Mills, North Carolina trucking company founded in 1987 for $43 million.